Greg Davis, Captain, Fitness Wellness Unit Training Coordinator

 Education – Mike received his Bachelor degree from Howard Payne University and Masters of Education in Health & Physical Education from Tarleton State University plus maintains significant practical learning as a competitive collegiate as well as endurance Ironman athlete.

-Experience – Mike has provided fitness training to beginners to elite athletes and everyone in between as well as provided hands-on education for exercise professionals at locations all around the world.
+Experience – Michael has provided fitness training to beginners to elite athletes and everyone in between as well as provided hands-on education for exercise professionals at locations all around the world.
+He has provided presentations at the International Association of Chiefs of Police (IACP) mid-year conference in Chicago, the Law Enforcement Management Institute of Texas (LEMIT), Public Safety Commission over TX DPS and multiple agencies throughout Texas as well as across the nation.
 As former Associate Director and Strategy Leader for First Responder and Military Programs for The Cooper Institute, he assisted agencies throughout the U.S. & internationally in their quest to make themselves and their colleagues fit for duty and fit for life.
 He also created The Cooper Institute's Law Enforcement Advisory Board to analyze field needs and ensure education assisted with a physical "state of readiness" within law enforcement.
 This spurred his work on development of first responder injury prevention curriculum and text alongside normal duties associated with regular updates to curriculum for military and first responder programs at The Cooper Institute.

 Beyond first responders and military programs, Mike has significant experience in curriculum development, editing process and delivery of content on topics of Resistance Training Prescription & Program Design, Biomechanics of Exercise, Bootcamp & Circuit Leadership, Corrective Exercises, Military Exercise Leader Program, Small Group Training, Exercise Safety, Behavior Change Techniques, Flexibility Program Design and Techniques, Medical Screening, Biomechanics of Exercise, Functional Fitness Training, Cardiovascular Program Design, Advanced Interval Training, Advanced Exercise Techniques, Functional Movement Screen, Body Composition Techniques, Anatomy, Coronary Risk Factors, Nutrition, Sports Nutrition & Supplementation, Exercise Physiology, Weight Control Strategies, Health Conditions & Exercise, and Health Promotion.
 Additional topics have been presented by Mike at regional, state and national conferences as well as regular dissemination through scholarly publications, including peer reviewed research articles, and online content.